Ary770/Ary770.github.io/_posts/2018-07-02-search_component_with_react.markdown

 export default connect(mapStateToProps)(HerbShow);
 ```

-This container connects to the State (managed by Redux), finds the herb that matches the id by introspecting on the parameters of the route, the 'herbId', and creates a <PanelWrapper/> to display the data.
+This container connects to the State (managed by Redux), finds the herb that matches the id by introspecting on the parameters of the route, the 'herbId', and creates a PanelWrapper to display the data.

 Once we have these two components in place, we can code our Search Container: